|Dorset holidays||Electronics & DIY||Family History||Cigarette Cards||Misc||Natural History||Wild Food||Walks|

 |For sale||DIY tips||Sinclair Radionics||Circuits & technical||Risc OS|

-When we bought our holiday cottage we quickly found out that the central heating did not work: it was fine as long as we did not turn on the pump.
+When we bought our holiday cottage we quickly found out that the central heating did not work: it was fine heating the upstairs as long as we did not turn on the pump.
 As soon as we did, the header tank overflowed and the upstairs radiators filled with air.
+Downstairs radiators remained cold.

 After a bit of research we found out that a gravity feed boiler such as a Rayburn needs special plumbing when used with a pumped radiator system.
 As the previous owner had told us that the Rayburn had been installed by their previous occupant, who had installed it himself, we suspected it had not been plumbed properly.

-Inspection soon revealed that it had indeed been installed without an injector (or venturi) Tee joint.
+Inspection soon revealed that it did indeed appear to have been installed without an injector (or venturi) Tee joint.
 Furthermore the point where the pumped radiator circuit returned to the gravity feed loop was well away from the boiler and actually fairly near the header tank.

 Rayburn's instructions, as well as the instructions for most other gravity-circulation boilers, show the plumbing system.
 The Venturi action should not need to be strong.
 It just needs to be enough of a venturi that operating the pump does not over-ride the normal gravity circulation and force water the wrong way round, sucking air down the expansion pipe (as ours did) and filling the radiators with air.
 Or if the reverse pressure is not that strong, forcing reverse flow through the hot water cylinder and pumping the hot water out of that into the radiators.